Phillip Schofield: Alison Hammond and Dermot O'Leary pay tribute on This Morning

 O'Leary continued: "So, as a show, everyone on and off screen at ITV and This Morning want to say a huge thank you to Phil for what he's done to make this show such a success over the last 21 years."

-Hammond said: "Quite simply, we all know he's one of the best live television broadcasters this country has ever had, and we and all the team wish him all the best for the future."
+"Quite simply, we all know he's one of the best live television broadcasters this country has ever had," Hammond continued, "and we and all the team wish him all the best for the future".

-O'Leary added: "So, Holly is now taking a break over half-term, she will be back in this studio in two weeks, on Monday 5 June."
+O'Leary concluded: "So, Holly is now taking a break over half-term.
+She will be back in this studio in two weeks, on Monday 5 June."

+However, on Thursday's programme, Willoughby said "see you Monday" to viewers - suggesting her absence this week was not planned and her half-term holiday has been brought forward.

+Former This Morning presenter Eamonn Holmes, who was dropped in 2021, was less complimentary about Schofield on his GB News breakfast show on Monday.